awqx/stat111-2023/docs/lct/lct08-intervals.md

 - If we were to plot the log-likelihood, we would see low curvature around the MLE when $\sigma^2$ is large
 	- Versus very peaked for low $\sigma^2$

+**Ex** (
-**Ex** (German tank problem).
++6German tank problem).
 Observed data is the observed serial numbers of the tanks.
 We want the total number of tanks, $t$.
 Assume our observed serial numbers are a simple random sample.

 Our likelihood function is: